 Vegetarian Hungarian Mushroom Soup

-You’ll see I list either vegetable broth or chicken broth in the ingredient list.
-I prefer chicken broth here but you can absolutely use vegetable broth to keep this recipe vegetarian.
-Try to use low-sodium veg broth, if you can find it (sometimes it’s a challenge!).
-If you can’t find low-sodium veg broth, decrease the salt by ¼ teaspoon.
+You’ll see we list either vegetable broth or chicken broth in the ingredient list.
+We prefer chicken broth here but you can absolutely use vegetable broth to keep this recipe vegetarian.

-- Mushroom Veggie Burgers
+- Our Mushroom Veggie Burgers are the perfect vegetarian dinner!

-PrintHungarian Mushroom Soup
+Hungarian Mushroom Soup

 Description